igunduz/igunduz.github.io/_teaching/scbioinfo.md

 General Info
 ======

-This course is credited with 9CP for Bioinformatics (master) students.
+* This course is credited with **9 CP** for Bioinformatics (master) students.
 Medicine students can take it as a Wahlpflichtfach in the clinical part.

-The lecture will be held between 26.10.2022 and 08.02.2023
+* The lecture will be held between 26.10.2022 and 08.02.2023

 Learning Objectives